The Hatpin

 The Hatpin is a musical by James Millar (book and lyrics) and Peter Rutherford (composer).
 It was inspired by the true story of Amber Murray who in 1892 gave up her son to the Makin family in Sydney, Australia.
-Written and developed in 2006–2007, The Hatpin opened at the York Theatre, Seymour Centre in Sydney on 27 February 2008.
-The musical has received subsequent productions in Australia, the United Kingdom and the United States.
+Written and developed in 2006–2007, The Hatpin opened at the York Theatre, Seymour Centre in Sydney on 27 February 2008 and ran for 13 shows.
+The musical has received subsequent productions in Australia, the United Kingdom, and the United States.

+The Hatpin is included in the hardback, The Australian Musical: From the beginning (2019), on pages 251 and 252., and includes details of the 2008 premiere in Sydney and US premiere at the New York Musical Theatre Festival, the 2010 showcase and 2011 Victorian premiere in Melbourne, the 2012 London premiere, the 2014 Western Australian premiere in Perth, and the 2018 Queensland premiere in Brisbane.

 Synopsis

-The Hatpin is the true story of a single mother, Amber Murray, who advertised her baby in a newspaper trading column in the hope of saving his life.
-Baby farmers take the child in return for regular support payments, but in fact murder the child.
-Eventually the evil couple are arrested and tried for the murder of several infants - leading to one of the most moving criminal trials in Australian history.
-Using the moral support she gains from her friendship with the free-spirited Harriet Piper, Amber fights the injustices of circumstance and tragedy to find hope and strength.
+The Hatpin is based on a series of infanticides committed in Sydney in 1892, and is the true story of a single mother, Amber Murray, who advertised her baby in a newspaper trading column in the hope of saving his life.
+The baby farmers John and Sarah Makin (renamed Agatha and Charles for the show) had taken her child, Horace, in return for regular support payments, but had in fact murdered him.
+The evil couple are eventually arrested and tried for the murder of several infants, leading to one of the most moving criminal trials in Australian history.
+Using the moral support she gains from her friendship with the free-spirited Harriet Piper, Amber fights the injustices of circumstance and tragedy to find hope, strength, and justice for her son Horace.